Best Headgear For Muay Thai

 - Shell-Shock based Tri-Slab Max-Shock foam padding for high-intensity shock absorption

-- Headguard with Adjustable Quick-Ez hook and loop closure for snug fit.
+- Headguard with Adjustable Quick-Ez hook and loop closure for secure fit.

 - Resilient Maya Hide leather construction makes these Headguard stubbornly durable and long-lasting